Ore- and P\'osa-type conditions for partitioning $2$-edge-coloured graphs into monochromatic cycles: Abstract

 \section{Abstract}

-In 2019, Letzter confirmed a conjecture of Balogh, Barát, Gerbner, Gyárfás and Sárközy, proving that every large $2$-edge-coloured graph $G$ on $n$ vertices with minimum degree at least $3n/4$ can be partitioned into two monochromatic cycles of different colours.
+In 2019, Letzter confirmed a conjecture of Balogh, Barát, Gerbner, Gyárfás, and Sárközy, proving that every large $2$-edge-coloured graph $G$ on $n$ vertices with minimum degree at least $3n/4$ can be partitioned into two monochromatic cycles of different colours.
 Here, we propose a weaker condition on the degree sequence of $G$ to also guarantee such a partition and prove an approximate version.
+This resembles a similar generalisation to an Ore-type condition achieved by Barát and Sárközy.

-Continuing work by Allen, Böttcher, Lang, Skokan and Stein, we also show that if $\deg(u) + \deg(v) \geq 4n/3 + o(n)$ holds for all non-adjacent vertices $u,v \in V(G)$, then all but $o(n)$ vertices can be partitioned into three monochromatic cycles.
+Continuing work by Allen, Böttcher, Lang, Skokan, and Stein, we also show that if $\deg(u) + \deg(v) \geq 4n/3 + o(n)$ holds for all non-adjacent vertices $u,v \in V(G)$, then all but $o(n)$ vertices can be partitioned into three monochromatic cycles.